 1031 – Siward is Earl of York

 Siward has become the Earl of York.
 Appointed by Cnut his powers in Yorkshire are almost that of a king.
 He is a Dane who has married into the Northumbrian royal house.
 Siward’s wife (from an uncertain date) is Ælfflæd, grand-daughter of the late Northumbrian earl, Uhtred.
 She is the daughter of Earl Ealdred of Bamburgh.
 As a warrior he has won the admiration of the Northumbrians.
-He is encouraged to settle disputes between his deputies Carl the Hold of York and Ealdred the Earl of Bamburgh.
-Ealdred has been earl since the death of Eadulf Cudel sometime after 1019 and has powers north of the Tees similar to that of Siward in Yorkshire though Siward nominally holds the senior role.
+He is encouraged to settle disputes between his deputies, Carl the Hold of York and Ealdred the Earl of Bamburgh.
+Ealdred has been earl north of the Tees since the death of Eadulf Cudel sometime after 1019 and has powers north of the Tees similar to that of Siward in Yorkshire though Siward nominally holds the senior role.

 Nov 12, 1035 – HAROLD HAREFOOT

 1038 – North East earl killed in dispute

 Ealdred of Bamburgh, the Earl of the North-East, is killed by Carl the Hold of York following a long standing dispute.
 He is succeeded by Eadulf, the second earl of this name.
 It is possible that Siward was somehow behind the murder.

 King Duncan of Scotland besieges Durham City but is repelled.
 Situated within a steep sided loop of the River Wear with a fortification at its narrow neck, the city is well-defended.